 High-Tech Export Share

 The market trends metric shows how employment and payroll have changed over the last five years for all industries and Virginia’s R&T Roadmap industries, with the base-year index being 100.
 R&T Roadmap industries are key sectors where Virginia has strong capabilities and assets that present the best commercial opportunities.
-They include advanced manufacturing, aerospace, communications, cyber security, energy, environment, information technology, life sciences, modeling and simulation, nuclear physics, and transportation.
+They include advanced manufacturing, aerospace, communications, cyber security, energy, environment, information technology, life sciences, , nuclear physics, transportation, and unmanned systems.
 The above industries may support other sectors important to Virginia; for instance, cyber security and IT support national security.

 R&T Roadmap sectors have performed comparable to other sectors over the past five years.
 Total employment and payroll have grown over this period, and R&T Roadmap industry employment and payroll have grown at similar rates.
 Virginia’s R&T Roadmap employment increased 4% in from 2010 to 2014 versus 5% for total employment.
 R&T Roadmap payroll grew 14% over the same time period compared with 14% of total payroll.